Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF aims to closely track the Bloomberg U.S. Mortgage Backed Securities Index, so the performance should be very similar, accounting for fees.
+Benchmark Comparison: The ETF's performance should closely track the Bloomberg U.S. Mortgage Backed Securities Index.

 Liquidity